4.8 Strategy Discussions and Section 47 Enquiries

 - They relate to the historical allegation of an adult who experienced abuse as a child; or

-- The alleged offender is not known to the child or the child's family (i.e. stranger abuse); in these situations, Surrey Children's Services must always be made aware and serious consideration must be given to assessing the child victim's needs.
+- The alleged offender is not known to the child or the child's family (i.e. stranger abuse); in these situations, Surrey Children's Social Care must always be made aware and serious consideration must be given to assessing the child victim's needs.

-During a Police investigation, the investigating officer must assess the risks posed by the alleged offender, consider the ongoing needs of any child victim and her/his family and make a Referral to Surrey Children's Services as appropriate, e.g. for supportive and therapeutic services.
+During a Police investigation the investigating officer must assess the risks posed by the alleged offender, consider the ongoing needs of any child victim and her/his family, and make a Referral to Surrey Children's Social Care as appropriate, and referrals for any other appropriate supportive and therapeutic services (e.g. outreach, ISVA etc).

-If during the course of a Police investigation, it emerges that parental deficiencies in the care of a child have significantly contributed to the alleged offence, Surrey Children's Services must be contacted, a Strategy Discussion held and a joint enquiry / investigation commenced if appropriate.
+If, during a Police investigation, it emerges that parental deficiencies in the care of a child have significantly contributed to the alleged offence, Surrey Children's Social Care must be contacted, a Strategy Discussion held and a joint enquiry / investigation commenced if appropriate.

-If during the course of a Police investigation, a risk to other children is identified, a Strategy Discussion must be held and the need for a joint enquiry / investigation must be considered.
+If, during a Police investigation, a risk to other children is identified, a Strategy Discussion must be held and the need for a joint enquiry / investigation must be considered.

-On occasions, in urgent criminal cases (critical incidents), the Police may conduct a single agency investigation out of hours as a result of their duty to respond and take initial action to protect either a child or criminal evidence.
+On occasions, in urgent criminal cases (critical incidents), the Police may conduct a single agency investigation out of hours because of their duty to respond and take initial action to protect either a child or criminal evidence.

-If this occurs, Surrey Children's Services must be informed as soon as possible and a Strategy Discussion held to consider the need for a joint investigation if appropriate.
+If this occurs, Surrey Children's Social Care must be informed as soon as possible and a Strategy Discussion held to consider the need for a joint investigation if appropriate.

-Joint investigations are conducted by Surrey Children's Services and the Police.
+Joint investigations are conducted by Surrey Children's Social Care and the Police.
 A joint investigation must always commence when there is an allegation or reasonable suspicion that one of the criminal offences described below has been committed:

-- Any suspected sexual offence committed against a child aged up to and including 17;
+- Any suspected sexual offence committed against a child aged up to and including age 17;

 - Serious neglect or ill-treatment or emotional harm actionable under Section 1 of the Children and Young Persons Act 1933;

-- Serious physical injury to a child, aged up to and including 17 - this includes murder, manslaughter, any assault involving actual or grievous bodily harm, repeated assaults involving minor injury (this includes bruising and/or mental trauma although if the injury is mental trauma, there must be medically recognisable signs before a prosecution can be contemplated.);
+- Serious physical injury to a child, aged up to and including 17, any assault involving actual or grievous bodily harm, repeated assaults involving minor injury (this includes bruising and/or mental trauma although if the injury is mental trauma, there must be medically recognisable signs before a prosecution can be contemplated);

-- Offences involving organised or institutionalised abuse, including allegations against teachers, Local Authority staff, health professionals, foster carers, prospective adopters and volunteers - see Child Protection Plan or a Looked After child;
+- Offences involving organised or institutionalised abuse, including allegations against teachers, Local Authority staff, health professionals, foster carers, prospective adopters and volunteers - see Child Protection Plan or a Looked After child.
+The LADO must be contacted to ensure appropriate organisational oversight.
+Contact details here;

 For other cases of minor injury, the following factors must be considered in determining seriousness of allegation or concerns and whether the threshold for joint investigation has been met: